roc-lang/roc/www/wip_new_website/content/index.md

 ## [Code Sample with Explanations](#code-sample) {#code-sample}

-Here’s a code sample that shows a few different aspects of Roc:
+Here's a code sample that shows a few different aspects of Roc:
 * File I/O and HTTP requests
 * Pattern matching for error handling
 * JSON deserialization via type inference